 San Quirico d’Orcia – Montecchiello – Pienza

-The heart of Val d’Orcia is San Quirico and often gateway for the scenic Tuscany routes.
+The heart of Val d’Orcia is San Quirico and often the gateway for the scenic Tuscany routes.
 The first tour starts in San Quirico.
-You take the SR2 towards south to the first stop Poggio Covili, a farmhouse with a cypress tree lined road leading to the house.
+You take the SR2 towards south to the first stop Poggio Covili, a farmhouse with a cypress tree lined the road leading to the house.
 I wouldn’t mind living there, would you?

 The next stop is Pienza, a village, also built on a hilltop with free parking right below the city wall.
 It is a bit bigger than Monticchiello, but still tiny.
 Pienza is well known for its Pecorino – a tasty cheese made of sheep’s milk.
 The town is full of beautifully decorated shops and restaurants serving local food.
 If you fancy some art and culture, visit Palazzo Piccolomini right in the middle of Pienza, you cannot miss it.
 The main hall is an amazing architectural creation and from the Loggia you have a nice panoramic view.